STAND. COM. REP. NO. 3001

 "A BILL FOR AN ACT RELATING TO AGRICULTURE,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Housing that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 2332, H.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 2332, H.D.
-1, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 2290, H.D.
+2, S.D.
+1, and recommends that it pass Third Reading.